sebbo2002/fhem-cli/readme.md

 npm i -g @sebbo2002/fhem-cli
 ```

 ~~If you don't want to install `node`, you can also have a look on [the releases page](https://github.com/sebbo2002/fhem-cli/releases), where some precompiled binaries are ready to be used.~~ (This is not done yet.
 Need this?
-Please shout at me [over here](https://github.com/sebbo2002/fhem-cli/issues/8).)
+Please give a 👍 [over here](https://github.com/sebbo2002/fhem-cli/issues/8).)

 ## ⚡️ Quick Start